 There are two kinds of background checks most commonly being used today: a general background check and a criminal background check.
 A general background check is comprehensive and reveals information such as birth, marriage and divorce records, as well as a history of every residence a person has ever had.
 It also can contain such information as whether a person has ever filed for bankruptcy.
 General background checks also include a conviction record.
 Because of their complexity, a general background check often is expense to conduct.

 A criminal background check focuses solely on a person's criminal convictions.
 In some states, arrests are not permitted to be included on a person's criminal history.
 Only if a person has actually been convicted of a crime will it be included in the history.

-While using third-party background checking agencies is common, employers today also are simply Googling a candidate's name to see what they may find.
-For this reason, social media such as Twitter and Facebook could end up costing you a job with a company if you're not careful about what you post.
-A recent CareerBuilder.com survey revealed that 37 percent of employers have checked out a potential employee on social media sites such as Facebook.
-Another 11 percent of employers said they would have checked social media sites prior to hiring a candidate except that their companies had strict policies against it.
-So even if you feel secure in knowing your background is squeaky clean, be careful what you tweet and post, because it, too, can come back to haunt you.
+While using third-party background checking agencies is common, many people today also are simply Googling a person's name to see what they may find.
+For this reason, social media such as Twitter and Facebook could end up costing you a good relationship if you're not careful about what you post.
+Even if you feel secure in knowing your background is squeaky clean, be careful what you tweet and post, because it, too, can come back to haunt you.

 Top Consumer Reviews Articles

 TopConsumerReviews.com provides unique articles that you won't find anywhere else on the internet.
 These articles are designed to help you make the most informed decisions possible.

 Background Checks In The News

 New York City will overhaul its system of background checks for school bus drivers in response to reports of lax screenings of some of the private employees.
 The drivers are already fingerprinted ...